MINNESOTA: A REBRAND

 Three states.
 Three different lessons.
 All of them better than "Explore Minnesota."

 Every state in the country has a brand — some inherited, some intentional, most somewhere in between.
-Reviewing the full competitive landscape of all 49 revealed a clear pattern: the states with strong brands aren't necessarily the most interesting states.
+Reviewing the full competitive landscape of all 49 states revealed a clear pattern: the states with strong brands aren't necessarily the most interesting states.
 They're the ones that made a decision and committed to it.
 Michigan committed to two words.
 Maryland committed to its flag.
 Illinois committed to a tagline that could hold an entire campaign.
 Three very different approaches.
 Three things Minnesota can learn from.

 MICHIGAN